gustavovelascoh/ORB_SLAM2/README.md

 A Dockerfile is provided under the /Dockerfile directory and the image is available in docker hub.
 You can, of course, modify the Dockerfile and build your own image.

+The images are hosted in dockerhub and there are two tags available:

+- **build**: It is Ubuntu 18.04 with all dependencies installed + OpenCV 4.2.0 + Eigen 3.2.10 + Pangolin.
+- **latest**: It is the "build" image with the last commit of the master branch of this repo already included and built.

 ### Building Docker image
 There are two Dockerfile provided.
-The "Dockerfile.ubuntu" files is used to build the Ubuntu and third-party libs.
-The "Dockerfile" file uses the image created by the first dockerfile and clones ORBSLAM2 and build it.
+The "Dockerfile.ubuntu" files is used to build the Ubuntu 18.04 image and third-party libs.
+The "Dockerfile" file uses the image created by the first dockerfile and clones ORBSLAM2 and builds it.

+For creating the images by yourself instead of pulling them you can use:

 ```
 docker build -t orb_slam2:build -f Dockerfile.ubuntu ./docker
-docker build -t orb_slam2:dev -f Dockerfile ./docker
+docker build -t orb_slam2:test -f Dockerfile ./docker
 ```

 ### Pull Docker image